CalvinGregory/microUSV/README.md

 ```

 ### Arduino Nano
-The **PeripheralController.ino** sketch must be flashed onto the microUSV's Arduino Nano.
-The application requrires the PololuQik library.
+The **PeripheralController.ino** sketch must be flashed onto the microUSV's Arduino Nano using the Arduino IDE or equivalent.
+The application requires the PololuQik library.
 The library can be found [here](https://github.com/pololu/qik-arduino) or in the Arduino IDE by searching "PololuQik" in the Library Manager.

 ## Hardware Setup